6 nutrients you need in a postpartum supplement

 Folic Acid, Vitamin B6 and Vitamin B12 work together in the methylation cycle, a molecular process that turns the genes in your DNA on and off and affects the function of your neurotransmitters (those brain chemicals like serotonin and dopamine that affect your mood).

 Vitamin B12 is needed to make red blood cells and can affect your energy levels.
-Taking a postpartum supplement with a full spectrum of B Vitamins can support your energy and mood in addition to helping supply your baby through chest/breastmilk.
+Taking a postpartum supplement with a full spectrum of B Vitamins can support your energy and mood in addition to helping supply your baby through breastmilk.

 Vitamin C and E

 Both Vitamin C and Vitamin E are major antioxidants that can reactivate each other, renewing each other’s antioxidant activities.
-Their intake tends to dip postpartum, so it’s important to ensure your supplement contains both, including about 100 mg of Vitamin C for postpartum immune support and 28 IU of Vitamin E while chest/breastfeeding.
+Their intake tends to dip postpartum, so it’s important to ensure your supplement contains both, including about 100 mg of Vitamin C for postpartum immune support and 28 IU of Vitamin E while nursing.

 Newborns have an increased need for Vitamin E after birth compared to in utero.
 The process of getting Vitamin E from maternal stores through the placenta isn’t very efficient, so it’s not uncommon for newborns to have lower reserves of Vitamin E. Vitamin E is especially needed in the first two months postpartum to help immune and lung system development.